 The project hopes to have a practical impact on young people’s lives and to give them greater freedom and responsibility with regard to their living arrangements.
-The guiding principle of the project is Article 19 of the UN Convention on the Rights of Persons with Disabilities, which requires that persons with disabilities should have the opportunity to choose where and how and with whom they live.
+The guiding principle of the project was Article 19 of the UN Convention on the Rights of Persons with Disabilities, which requires that persons with disabilities should have the opportunity to choose where and how and with whom they live.

 New encounters through social media

 The Somettamalla uutta kohtaamista (New Encounters through Social Media) project (2017-2019) encourages and supports lonely young people and adults to interact socially by means of social media.
 The goal is to reduce loneliness.

 An easy-to-use social media service has been created within the project, where users can communicate with each other and safely practice interaction and social skills.
 Through the service they can seek friends or someone to have conversations or spend time with or suitable company for different pastime activities.

 Special attention is paid in the practical realization to accessibility and ease of use and users who need special support.